Man Arrested for Allegedly Breaking into Home, Striking Resident

 A resident told officers he was sleeping when someone broke his glass

-sliding door, entered his home and struck him in the face, police said, noting
+sliding door, entered his home and struck him in the face with an iron, police

 Copyright 2022, City News Service, Inc.